Eric Benny

 Eric Benny (born 7 November 1978) is an ex-football player and a former manager of the India national football team.
 He is the founder of 'Eric Benny Sports Management'.
-Born and brought up in Delhi, he completed his schooling from St. Columbus, New Delhi and graduated from the Delhi University.
-He has worked towards promoting grass-root football in India, and has been the manager of the Indian football team during the 2010 Asian Games (Guangzhou, China), and the manager of the team that played the Olympic Qualifiers in 2011.
+Born and brought up in Delhi, he completed his schooling from St. Columbus, New Delhi and graduated from the University of Delhi.
+He has worked towards promoting grass-root football in India, and has been the manager of the Indian football team during the 2010 Asian Games (Guangzhou, China), and the manager of the team that played the Olympic qualifiers in 2011.
 He has also worked as a General Manager for the I-League Club, Indian Arrows.

 Career

 Benny began to play professional football in 1994.
 He played for Simla Youngs F.C., Royal Rangers and Salgaocar F.C., and the all-age nationals for Delhi state.
 His professional football career ended because of an injury during a game.

 Post recovery, he enrolled into a full-time university program at Delhi University.
 In his corporate stint, he worked with and serviced large companies like Citibank, American Express, IBM, and Philips within and outside India.

 In 2008, Benny entered the world of football administration in India.

 In 2009, Benny left corporate job and started a non-profit organization for the former Indian footballers who wanted to make a comeback, and launched the 4v4 leagues.